 - 50% needed to pass – 25 correct marks

 Your second Managing Benefits exam tests your ability to apply the Managing Benefits guidance to a realistic scenario.
 You are required to show that you can analyze situations and make decisions using the standard appropriately.
 You must pass the Foundation exam to sit the Practitioner

 - 8 Objective Testing style questions with 10 points per question.
 A total of 80 marks are available

-- Open book exam, but only the official Managing Benefits manual can be used
+- Open book exam, but only the Managing Benefits manual

 - 50% needed to pass – 40 correct marks

 Your Foundation exam is taken on Wednesday afternoon.
-Your Practitioner exam is taken on Friday.
+Your Practitioner exam is taken on Friday Morning

-How does the course prepare me for the Managing Benefits Foundation and Practitioner exams?
+How does the course prepare me for the Managing Benefits exams?

 The course follows the official Managing Benefits Foundation and Practitioner exam syllabus.
 The accredited training materials are cross referenced to areas of the exams so that you are fully prepared.
-During the course, you practice with the latest exam papers written by APMG.
-Day 4 of the course is dedicated to practicing for your Practitioner exam and our expert trainer will guide you through a series of exercises and discussions to get you ready for the exam itself .
+During the course, you practice with the latest exam papers from APMG-International.
+Day 4 of the course is dedicated to practicing for your Practitioner exam and our expert trainer will guide you through a series of exercises and discussions to get you ready for the exam itself.

 Do I need ID for the Managing Benefits exams?